octobercms/docs/3.x/cms/tailor/blueprints.md

 ### Content Groups

 All entries optionally support the ability to define multiple content groups for a section.
 For example, a blog section may have a regular post and a featured post, and these are two entry groups.

 Entry groups are defined by the **groups** property in the section blueprint file and different **fields** can be specified for each type.
+The selected group value is available as the `content_group` attribute on the record.

 ```yaml
 handle: Blog\Post